 Several studies have shown that having some ginger tea can be incredibly beneficial to people who constantly suffer from nausea – especially pregnant women, cancer chemotherapy patients and those with the above-mentioned motion sickness.

-- A review of studies consisting of about 1278 pregnant women revealed that not only did this root significantly improve the symptoms of nausea but it also did not pose a significant risk for spontaneous abortion or heartburn and drowsiness.
-The study also showed that ginger caused a slight improvement in vomiting (2).
+- A review of studies consisting of about 1278 pregnant women revealed that not only did this root significantly improve the symptoms of nausea but it also did not pose a significant risk for spontaneous abortion or side effects like heartburn and drowsiness.
+The study also found a trend toward improvement in vomiting, but it was not statistically significant (2).

 - In 2015, the European Review for Medical and Pharmacological Sciences found that instead of relying on traditional acid reflux controlling drugs like domperidone, levosulpiride or metoclopramide, this root can be used as an alternative medicine for pregnancy-induced nausea and vomiting and on chemotherapy induced nausea (4).

 With that being said, it’s always smart to err on the side of caution, especially for at risk persons such as pregnant women.
 One study published in 2017 cautioned that ginger could lead to adverse effects such as allergic reactions and anticoagulant, or blood-thinning, in pregnant women (30).
-Please speak to your doctor about the use of this spice.
+Please speak to your doctor about using ginger for nausea if you are or may be pregnant.

 Improved Heart Health